jorgeignaciogc/Stable.jl/README.md

 ```
 PerfectSupremumStable <: Sampleable{Univariate,Continuous}
 ```
 This is an auxiliary sub type for generating exact samples of `SupremumStable` by means of _perfect simulation_, which has multiple hyperparameters (see the [references](#references) for more details and the conditions they must satisfy).
-The output of `rand` has the form `(x,s)` where `x` is the sample and `s` is the number of steps that the internal process ran for (beyond the user-defined warm up period).
+The output of `rand` has the form `(x,s)` where `x` is the sample and `s` is the number of steps that the internal process ran for (beyond the user-defined warm up period `Δ`).
 This sub type supports `params` and the following constructors (for every omitted parameter, the constructor uses a suggested value):

 * `PerfectSupremumStable(α::Real,β::Real,d::Real,δ::Real,γ::Real,κ::Real,Δ::Int,mAst::Int)`,
 * `PerfectSupremumStable(α::Real,β::Real,d::Real,δ::Real,γ::Real,κ::Real,Δ::Int)`,